This Best Practices Engagement Agreement between you and Tony Novak CPA:

 COMMUNICATIONS: We agree that clarity of communication is a primary goal in this engagement and that if any part of this engagement agreement is delayed, missing, unclear, or in conflict, then we will discuss this as soon as possible before continuing to avoid misunderstanding.
 We also agree that if any electronic communication between us is not confirmed as received by the other party within one business day, then we will presume that the communication is not received.

 C) FEES AND PAYMENT

-TWO TYPES OF PAYMENT ARRANGEMENTS: We use Two Types of fee agreements: automatic recurring ACH and single invoice.
+TWO TYPES OF PAYMENT ARRANGEMENTS: We use Two Types of fee agreements: automatic recurring ACH bank draft and single invoice.
 The choice is up to you.
 However, if you plan to remain as an ongoing client, there is an intentional advantage to you in using the automatic recurring ACH.
 In all cases, the fee is stated and agreed in advance.
 In some cases, all or part of the fee is agreed to be paid in advance prior to scheduling work.

 AUTOMATICALLY RECURRING MONTHLY FEE: Most clients use an automatic recurring monthly fee option, effected as an automated banking transaction (ACH), that is designed to result in the lowest overall fee.
 This is the most common and most popular with small business clients and long-term clients.
 The amount is simply the expected, anticipated and agreed fees for all services divided by 12 (1/12 the total fee each month).
 Under this arrangement, you may stop the payment at any time to end the engagement.
 If you end the automatic fee payment, that ends this engagement unless we agree in writing to continue service under a different arrangement.